andy7love/react-redux-sample/README.md

 - Use shared themes between styled-components and Material-UI.
 - Toggle themes
 - Memoized selectors (Reselect)
+- Custom-Hook (for forms state management)
 - RxJS for async actions (simulate delay on "server" responses for this).
-- Custom-Hook for form state management
 - Jest + Jest-styled-components

 Scalable folder and component architecture structure was inspired by [this article](https://levelup.gitconnected.com/structure-your-react-redux-project-for-scalability-and-maintainability-618ad82e32b7) and [this other](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/).